Faisal bin Abdullah Al Saud (born 1978): Controversy and detention

 Faisal bin Abdullah filed a lawsuit due to perceived defamation against one of Al Watan journalists, Saleh al Shehy in June 2007.

 He was arrested in November 2017 together with other senior members of the royal family.
 He was freed in December 2017 following a financial settlement, but an arbitrary travel ban was imposed on him.

 It was reported by Human Rights Watch in May 2020 that he had been detained again on 27 March 2020.
 He was taken by the Saudi security forces from his house near Riyadh.

 Personal life

 Former wife of Faisal bin Abdullah was Noura bint Ahmed bin Abdulaziz, a daughter of Ahmed bin Abdulaziz.
 They have three children.
 Later they divorced.

-In 2001 Faisal bin Abdullah married Fahda Hussain Abdulrahman Al Athel.
-In 2016 they divorced.
+In 2001, Faisal bin Abdullah married Fahda Hussain Abdulrahman Al Athel.
+In 2016, they divorced.

-While he was in the United States in 2015 Faisal bin Abdullah survived a heart attack.
+While he was in the United States in 2015, Faisal bin Abdullah survived a heart attack.

-In 2022 it was reported that he was "foot-dragging" in connection with the sale of a $16.8 milion mansion in Beverly Hills, which he bought with his then-wife Fahda Hussain Abdulrahman Al Athel.
+In 2022, it was reported that Faisal bin Abdullah was "foot-dragging" in connection with the sale of a $16.8 million mansion in Beverly Hills, which he bought with his then-wife Fahda Hussain Abdulrahman Al Athel.